naveen17440/asap7_contest/README.md

 set_false_path -from [get_pins _36313_/CLK]
 ```

-In `CTS` stage I've changed the CTS buffer list in `platforms/asap7/config.mk` file in our design to improve the timing.
+In `CTS` stage I've updated CTS buffer list in `designs/asap7/ibex/config.mk` file in our design to improve the timing from default value taken from `platforms/asap7/config.mk`

 ```
 export CTS_BUF_CELL  = BUFx8_ASAP7_75t_R
 ```

-So with above changes I'm able to meet TNS/WNS value as `0` from negative slack value.
+So with all the above mentioned changes I'm able to meet TNS/WNS value as `0` from negative slack value.

 #